sebasrodusa/ProsperityFIN-Financial-Platform-Planning-6288/README.md

 # ProsperityFIN Financial Platform

-This project is a React application that uses Clerk for authentication and Supabase for data storage.
+This project is a React application that uses Supabase for authentication and data storage.

 Row level security (**RLS**) is enabled across all user data tables to ensure records are only accessible to their owner and advisor.